zebrunner/carina/docs/advanced/mobile.md

 ![Alt text](../img/appium_design.png "Appium")

 ### Android special requirements:
 1. Android SDK (part of [Android Studio](https://developer.android.com/studio/)) is an important component for work.
-Pay attention that after installing Android Studio you sometimes (depends on a version) need to additionally install ADB and aapt (for Mac only).
+Pay attention that after installing Android Studio you sometimes (depends on a version) need to additionally install ADB (Mac only).
 2. Edit your PATH variable and add ANDROID_HOME (path to "sdk" folder) to PATH.
-Hint: you sometimes (especially on Mac) need to add paths to important folders inside sdk, such as "platform-tools" (ADB is located here), "tools" and "build-tools" (aapt is located here).
+  > Sometimes (mostly on Mac) need to add paths to important folders inside sdk, such as "platform-tools" (ADB is located here), "tools" and "build-tools".
-3. .apk file - installation file of a program that’s being tested is required, the same for both - a real device and an emulator.
+3. apk file - installation file of a program that's being tested is required, the same for both - a real device and an emulator.

 ### iOS special requirements:
-1. [Xcode](https://developer.apple.com/xcode/) is a vital component for work, but unfortunately, it’s Mac-used only.
-It’s impossible to do iOS automation on Windows.
+1. [Xcode](https://developer.apple.com/xcode/) is a vital component for work so iOS testing is available only on Mac OS.
-2. Installation file of a program that’s being tested is required.
-For a real device it’s .ipa file, and for a simulator it’s .app file. .app file should be provided by developers and has special signatures to work correctly, but automation on the simulator is free.
-On the other hand, the license is needed to work with the real device.
+2. Installation file of a program that's being tested is required.
+For a real device it's ipa file, and for a simulator it is app file.
+App file should be provided by developers and has special signatures to work correctly.

 ### Mobile config properties
 We can provide any Appium capability in the **_config.properties** file using `capabilities.name=value` format.
 In the table below we are providing the description of the most popular mobile capabilities: